Runway: Length

 A runway of at least 1800 m in length is usually adequate for aircraft weights below approximately 100,000 kg.
 Larger aircraft including widebodies will usually require at least 2400 m at sea level.
 International widebody flights, which carry substantial amounts of fuel and are therefore heavier, may also have landing requirements of 3200 m or more and takeoff requirements of 4000 m.
 The Boeing 747 is considered to have the longest takeoff distance of the more common aircraft types and has set the standard for runway lengths of larger international airports.

 At sea level, 3200 m can be considered an adequate length to land virtually any aircraft.
 For example, at O'Hare International Airport, when landing simultaneously on 4L/22R and 10/28 or parallel 9R/27L, it is routine for arrivals from East Asia, which would normally be vectored for 4L/22R (2300 m) or 9R/27L (2400 m) to request 28R (4000 m).
 It is always accommodated, although occasionally with a delay.
 Another example is that the Luleå Airport in Sweden was extended to 3500 m to allow any fully loaded freight aircraft to take off.
 These distances are also influenced by the runway grade (slope) such that, for example, each 1 percent of runway down slope increases the landing distance by 10 percent.

 An aircraft taking off at a higher altitude must do so at reduced weight due to decreased density of air at higher altitudes, which reduces engine power and wing lift.
 An aircraft must also take off at a reduced weight in hotter or more humid conditions (see density altitude).
+In the worst case, this is colloquially referred to as hot and high operation, among the most challenging conditions for takeoff performance.
 Most commercial aircraft carry manufacturer's tables showing the adjustments required for a given temperature.

-In India, recommendations of International Civil Aviation Organization (ICAO) are now followed more often.
-For landing, only altitude correction is done for runway length whereas for take-off, all types of correction are taken into consideration.